Vaccinium vitis-idaea 'Koralle'

 Features & Attributes

 Koralle Lingonberry features dainty clusters of white bell-shaped flowers with shell pink overtones hanging below the branches in mid spring.
-It has dark green foliage with pointy light green spines.
+It has dark green foliage with pointy light green spines throughout the season.
 The small glossy oval leaves turn an outstanding burgundy in the fall.
 It features an abundance of magnificent cherry red berries in mid summer.

 Aside from its primary use as an edible, Koralle Lingonberry is sutiable for the following landscape applications;